top of page

 Evolution of Homeothermy in Mammals

 All mammals and birds are endothermic, by generating and retaining heat internally they can achieve core body temperatures higher than the ambient temperature.
 This contrasts with other vertebrate classes where at most only a few species have this ability.
 All mammals are at least sometimes homeothermic, maintaining body temperature within a narrow range of a few degrees.
 Some mammals can become heterothermic, letting their body temperature decrease towards the ambient temperature by a regulated process, called (daily) torpor if it lasts less than 24 hours, and hibernation for longer periods.
-This site will be organized into projects, with each examining homeothermy in mammals from a novel perspective.
+This site contains two "explorations," with each examining homeothermy in mammals from a novel perspective.

 The Goldilocks Hypothesis